hzhan236/Flight-Booking-Service-Project/hw5/writeup.md

 For this homework, you're required to write test cases for each of the commands (you don't need to test `quit`).
 Separate each test case in its own file and name it `<command name>_<some descriptive name for the test case>.txt` and turn them in.
-It’s fine to turn in test cases for erroneous conditions (e.g., booking on a full flight, logging in with a non-existent username).
+It’s a good practice to develop test cases for all erroneous conditions (e.g., booking on a full flight, logging in with a non-existent username) that your code is built to handle.
+The test cases you develop are one of your important project delieverables.

 ## Milestone 1: